-39 2.
+40 2.
 The LUXE experiment

-40 This work focuses on the reconstruction of the electron-laser collisions, as these are expected
+41 This work focuses on the reconstruction of the electron-laser collisions, as these are expected

-41 to produce the largest number of outgoing particles.
-In this setup, the electron beam from the
+42 to produce the largest number of outgoing particles.
+In this setup, the electron beam from 43 the Eu.XFEL is guided to the interaction point (IP), where it collides with a laser beam.
+The

-42 Eu.XFEL is guided to the interaction point, where it collides with a laser beam.
-The experiment
+45 the EulArien is guided to the interaction point (11), where it couldes with a laser beam.
+The 44 experiment plans to start taking data with a 40 TW laser, which will later be upgraded to reach

-43 plans to start taking data with a 40 TW laser, which will later be upgraded to reach 350 TW.
+45 350 TW.
+The electrons and positrons produced in the electron-laser interactions are deflected by

-- ${44}$ The electrons and positrons produced in the electron-laser interactions are deflected by a 0.95 T - 45 dipole magnet and then detected by a positron detection system, as shown in Figure 2^{1}{\sim} -
+${46}$ a 0.95 T dipole magnet and then detected by a positron detection system, as shown in Figure 2.1

 Figure 2.
 Schematic layout of the positron detection system in LUXE for the electron-laser setup.
 Adapted from Ref.
 [1].
+The angle θ represents the crossing angle of the Eu.XFEL and laser beams.

-The outgoing positrons are detected using a silicon pixel tracking detector.
-The tracker consists of four layers, each comprising two ≈ 27 cm long staves placed next to each other, which overlap partially, as illustrated in the figure.
-The layers are placed spaced 10 cm away from each other along the beam axis.
-The average thickness of the staves is $X/X_0 = 0.357\% 0.357\%$ of a radiation length.
-Each stave contains nine sensors, composed of 512 × 1024 pixels of size $27 \times 29 \ \mu\text{m}^2$.
+47 The outgoing positrons are detected using a silicon pixel tracking detector.
+The tracker 48 consists of four layers, each comprising two ≈ 27 cm long staves placed next to each other, 49 which overlap partially, as illustrated in the figure.
+The layers are spaced 10 cm away from each 50 other along the beam axis.
+The average thickness of the staves is 0.357% of a radiation length.
+51 Each stave contains nine sensors, composed of 512 \times 1024 pixels of size 27 \times 29 μ m2.
 The pixel sensors have a detection efficiency above 99%, a noise hit rate much below 10^{-5} and a spatial resolution of around 5 μ m.